swathi-mungala/Ready-To-Cook/README.md

-# Ready-To-Cook
+# Ready To Cook

 ## Description
-"Ready to cook" is all about cooking your own food by searching for recipes with the ingredients you have to hand.
+"Ready To Cook" is all about cooking your own food by searching for recipes with the ingredients you have to hand.

 ## Table of Contents
 * [Links](#links)